If you have been wondering how this spectacular finish is actually achieved on a steel frame, this video will give you the answer.

 Cromovelato was used for some of the most iconic Italian steel bikes back in the 80s.
 And a few expert craftsmen in Italy still do it.

-However, it’s hard to find reliable information on how to obtain the distinctive colored-chrome effect.
+However, it’s hard to find reliable information on how to obtain this distinctive colored-chrome effect.

 In this video, Alex from Officina Battaglin reveals the secrets behind a TRUE cromovelato finish.